fatho/logru/README.md

 At the heart of this project is a small, efficient Rust library for solving first-order predicate logic expressions like they can be found in e.g. Prolog.

-Additionally, there is a REPL executable for interactively playing around with the implementation.
+Additionally, there is a [REPL example](examples/repl.rs) for interactively playing around with the implementation.

 Compared to Prolog, it currently lacks some features though.
 Most notable, there are
 - no negation or cut,